suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 * Lesser or Equal.
 * Lesser.

-Versions are encoded as a CBOR list of integers.
+The version comparison value is encoded as a CBOR list of integers.
 Comparisons are done on each integer in sequence.
-Comparison stops after all integers in the list defined by the manifest have been consumed OR after a non-equal match has occurred.
+Comparison stops after all integers in the list defined by the manifest have been consumed OR after an non-equal comparison has occurred.
 For example, if the manifest defines a comparison, "Equal \[1\]", then this will match all version sequences starting with 1.
 If a manifest defines both "Greater or Equal \[1,0\]" and "Lesser \[1,10\]", then it will match versions 1.0.x up to, but not including 1.10.

+suit-parameter-version is OPTIONAL to implement.

+## suit-parameter-version Semantic Versioning encoding guidelines

 The encoded versions SHOULD be semantic versions (See {{semver}}).
 For example,